seurig/slide-generator/README.md

 path,mask_path,height,width,min_factor,max_factor
 - since there are not too many artefacts, there is no seperate file for the size factors

-Example dataset that was generated using this script can be viewed at Zenodo.
+Example dataset that was generated using this script can be viewed at https://zenodo.org/record/4073519.

 Sebastian Seurig (sebastian@seurig.com)